All Episodes

 That means that shopping carts are wounding more children than ammunition and guns are injuring and wounding people in Iraq.

-But parents who have tried to pick up a couple of things at the store while keeping their children from toppling the displays or playing hide and seek in a clothing racks may find the warning hard to accommodate.
+But parents who have tried to pick up a couple of things at the store while keeping their children from toppling the displays or playing hide and seek in the clothing racks may find the warning hard to accommodate.

-Cheryl Inamoto of Pacifica, as she loaded her trunk at a Walmart in Oakland while admonishing her three-year-old son to sit nicely, please said, So, what are you supposed to do with your kids when you take them into the grocery store at a place that has shopping carts?
+Cheryl Inamoto of Pacifica, as she loaded her trunk at a Walmart in Oakland, while admonishing her three-year-old son to sit nicely, please, said, so what are you supposed to do with your kids when you take them into the grocery store at a place that has shopping carts?

-Uh Inamoto said, The hell with this.
+Inamoto said, the hell with this.

 I think it boils down to parental responsibility.